Dante3887/try-on-tshirt/README.md

-Learning to develop website with threejs and mediapipe.
+Learning to develop website.
+This website is using threejs and mediapipe.

 Current Progress
 1. Sending pose landmarks data to threejs scene